davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ### :warning: Deadlocks

 The `SynchronizationContext` is an abstraction that gives application models a chance to control where asynchronous continuations run.
-ASP.NET (non-core), WPF and Windows Forms each have an implementation that will result in a deadlock if Task.Wait or Task.Result is used on the main thread.
+ASP.NET (non-core), WPF, and Windows Forms each have an implementation that will result in a deadlock if Task.Wait or Task.Result is used on the main thread.
 This behavior has led to a bunch of "clever" code snippets that show the "right" way to block waiting for a Task.
 The truth is, there's no good way to block waiting for a Task to complete.

 :bulb:**NOTE: ASP.NET Core does not have a `SynchronizationContext` and is not prone to the deadlock problem.**